cran/minMSE/README.md

 `prev_treatment`&nbsp;&nbsp;&nbsp;&nbsp;takes a numerical vector of partial treatment assignment as argument, and assigns the missing units (where the value is NA) to a treatment group while minimizing the objective function.
 Non-missing values are copied to the new vector, i.e., treatment group assignment of these observations is unaffected, but taken into consideration for achieving balanced treatment groups.

 `n_treatments`&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of treatment groups desired (in addition to the control group); minimum and default value is `n_treatments = 1`.

+`mse_weights`&nbsp;&nbsp;&nbsp;&nbsp;a vector containing the mse_weights for each treatment, or a matrix containing the mse_weights for treatments and outcomes and scaling factors.

 `iterations`&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of iterations the algorithm performs; the default value is `iterations = 50`.
 Depending on the number of units and the number of covariates to consider for group assignment, a high value could result in a long run-time.